AdobeDocs/campaign.en/help/v8/dev/customize.md

 ## Modify the input forms

-Campaign input forms can be adapted to fit with your implementation.
-You can add or remove fields by modifying the XML content.
+Campaign input forms can be adapted to adapt to your implementation.
+You can add or remove form fields by modifying the XML content.

 :bulb: Learn how to modify an existing input form or create a new form in [this section](../dev/forms.md).